Parting Shot: Dhoni Faces Red-hot Gill In IPL Final - UrduPoint

 Gill leads this season's batting chart with 851 runs after surpassing Bangalore skipper Faf du Plessis (730) in the final playoff and Gujarat will look to him for a starting flourish.

-Gujarat has extended a fairytale journey which began with a title in their debut season last year when Pandya raised the Cup in Ahmedabad in front of a record 101,566 fans at the 132,000-capacity stadium.
+Gujarat, led by Hardik Pandya, have extended a fairytale journey that began with a title in their debut season last year when Pandya raised the Cup in Ahmedabad in front of a record 101,566 fans at the 132,000-capacity stadium.

 With home advantage, betting odds make the team the slightest of favourites to repeat the feat on Sunday, but Pandya remained cautious about their chances.